eh3rrera/project-reactor-course/docs/04-using-other-reactive-operators/lifecycle-hooks.md

 [ INFO] (main) | onComplete()
 ```

-However, if we want to *add* a customized behavior to these signals, Rector provides some hooks to do it.
+However, if we want to *add* a customized behavior to these signals, Reactor provides some hooks to do it.

 First, the hooks for `Mono<T>`.